kxepal/setuptools-pkg/README.rst

    to what you put there.
 4. Having `requirements.txt` instead of using ``install_requires`` in
-   `setup.py`  will make your life harder since, technically, your project has no dependencies and we cannot help you these to keep it consistent.
+   `setup.py`  will make your life harder since, technically, your project has no dependencies and we cannot help you there to keep it consistent.
    You'll have to specify ``deps`` command property directly and `bdist_pkg` could not ensure that you have there all the packages that project actually uses.